-How many carrier bags are in landfills?
+How many carrier bags are in landfill?

-When plastic bags end up in the ocean, they can contaminate water streams and cause the death of numerous marine animals who may mistake them for food.
+- When plastic bags end up in the ocean, they can contaminate water streams and cause the death of numerous marine animals who may mistake them for food.

-Less than 10% of plastic used in the UK is recycled appropriately.
+- Less than 10% of plastic used in the UK is recycled appropriately.

 Where can you take carrier bags to recycle or dispose of them for free?

 Due to the dangers associated with carrier bags being sent to landfill sites, there are many initiatives in place that enable you to recycle them for free.
 For example, many supermarkets have collection points set up in-store to collect products that you can’t throw away alongside the rest of your recycling.
 Alternatively, you can take old plastic bags directly to local recycling centres.

 Find out more about other rubbish streams.

 Get a fast FREE quote for your carrier bag disposal

 - Any type of plastic waste